josikie/image-classifier/README.md

 The final project for Udacity's AI Programming With Python.

-The model trained can predict what the image is.
+Model trained from this project can predict what the image is.
 Use the terminal App, to determine your own architecture, data folder, etc.